jhleao/yjsp/README.md

 ## Running

-Install yarn with `npm i -g yarn`, install deps with `yarn install` and run the app with
+Install yarn with `npm i -g yarn`, install deps with `yarn` and run the app with

 ```
 yarn dev